Plusnet broadband user review

 Our Plusnet broadband rating: 4.5 / 5

 Plusnet offers excellent value for money.
-Despite being at the budget end of the broadband market their service boasts well regarded customer support, good performance, cheap installation, a variety of flexible plans (including monthly “no contract” broadband) and features for more technical users, such as optional static IP and the ability to use your own Wi-Fi broadband router.
+Despite being at the budget end of the broadband market their service boasts well-regarded customer support, good performance, cheap installation, a variety of flexible plans (including monthly “no contract” broadband) and features for more technical users, such as optional static IP and the ability to use your own Wi-Fi broadband router.
 It has also introduced a fixed price guarantee for all new contracts so you don't need to worry about mid-contract price rises.

 But you should also be aware that Plusnet has different pricing depending on your location - if you’re in an area classed as “non-low cost” you’ll find it’s more expensive.
 For more on this popular provider, including its latest deals, check out our Plusnet broadband page.

 More ISP broadband reviews